epqm/epqm.github.io/_posts/2022-05-01-example-post-3.md

 ---
 title: "Example Post 3"
-excerpt: "This is the excerpt.
-It will appear on the home page."
+excerpt: "This is a pinned post.
+It will also appear in the pinned section of the home page."
 permalink: /post3/
 categories:
   - Post Formats